The Fryeburg Fair from October 3-10 in the Sebago Lakes Region of Maine

 The midway is a wonderland assortment of flashing lights, ringing bells and buzzing buzzers.
 Of course, no midway is complete without the Carnies shouting, “Step right up.
 Everybody’s a winner.
 Tons of prizes.
 Step right up.”

-New this year is a Garden Center.
+A fairly recent addition is the Garden Center.
 According to Roy Andrews, Fair President, “Johnny’s Selected Seeds from Albion, Maine, the largest Maine seed company, will be in the building.”

-Nightly entertainment, which begins at 8 p.m., includes Nate Gibson, Steel Magnolia, Gloriana, Vocal Trash, Tyler Dickerson and Tennessee River.
+Nightly entertainment begins at 8 p.m. and features nationally known performers.
 There will be fireworks after the Thursday night show.

 Parking is not an issue.
 You can either support local folks and organizations by parking on their lawns for a fee, or park at the fairgrounds for $5.